Pet Support During Family Conflict

 Support & Resources You May Want to Explore

-If family or household conflict is affecting your ability to keep your pet, the following types of support may be helpful, depending on your location and situation:
+If family or household conflict is affecting your ability to keep your pet, the following types of support may be helpful:

-To discuss health, safety, and realistic care expectations. -
+- Veterinary professionals — To discuss health, safety, and realistic care expectations.

-To address behavior-related stress that may be contributing to conflict. -
+- Qualified trainers or behavior professionals — To address behavior-related stress that may be contributing to conflict.

-Some offer counseling, referrals, or guidance aimed at keeping pets in homes when possible. -
+- Local shelters or rescue organizations — Some offer counseling, referrals, or guidance aimed at keeping pets in homes when possible.

 Availability varies by location, and reaching out early can sometimes help stabilize difficult situations.